jasonbayton/11ty/_src/blog/2023/05/product-files-alternate-formfactors-and-power-solutions.md

 </div>

 I last wrote about _my job_ back in [2020](/blog/2020/12/on-building-android-devices/).
-I think it's about time to change that, so in this article I'll cover off a hardware project, one of the first I took on when I joined an OEM way back in 2019 in fact, having not built devices before.
+I think it's about time to change that, so in this article I'll cover off a hardware project, one of the first I took on when I joined my OEM way back in 2019 in fact, having not built devices before.

 This project was also my first taste of what non-traditional Android form factors could look like, and was equally the first ePOS both for me and for the OEM having only recently pivoted from consumer low-cost handset projects to bespoke enterprise hardware.